coderefinery/social-coding/talk.md

 .right-column[
 We take a quick tour on [GitHub](https://github.com) and [GitLab](https://gitlab.com) ...

+These are web services where you can host and share your Git repositories.

 On these I show and discuss:
 - Commits
 - Branches
 - Annotation
+- Issue tracking
 ]

 ---